Stanisław Sosabowski: Great Britain

 Upon his arrival in London, Sosabowski turned up at the Polish General Staff and was assigned to 4th Rifles Brigade that was to become a core of the future 4th Infantry Division.
 The unit was to be composed mainly of Polish Canadians, but it soon became apparent that there were not enough young Poles in Canada from which to create a division.

 Then, Sosabowski decided to transform his brigade into a Parachute Brigade, the first such unit in the Polish Army.
 The volunteers came from all the formations of the Polish Army.
 In Largo House in Fife, a training camp was built and the parachute training was started.
 Sosabowski himself passed the training and, at 49 years of age, made his first parachute jump.
 According to relations of Sosabowski's former subordinates, the colonel was a strict yet just commander.
 Impulsive and harsh, Sosabowski could not stand any opposition.
 This made the creation of a Polish parachute brigade possible, but also made contacts with his superiors problematic.

 In October 1942 the Brigade was ready for combat and was named the 1st Independent Parachute Brigade.
 Since the Polish General Staff planned to use the Brigade to assist a national uprising in Poland, the soldiers of the 1st Polish Para were to be the first element of the Polish Army in Exile to reach their homeland.
-Hence the unofficial motto of the unit: the shortest way (najkrótszą drogą).
+Hence the unofficial motto of the unit: by the shortest road (najkrótszą drogą).

 In September 1943, Lieutenant-General Frederick Browning proposed that Sosabowski reform his unit into a division and fill the remaining posts with British troops.
 Sosabowski himself would be assigned to the newly formed division and promoted to general.
 However, Sosabowski refused.
 Nevertheless, on 15 June 1944 he was promoted to Brigadier General.